Legal aspects

 Anonymized data are data from which all personal identifiers have been removed so that no individual can be identified.
 These data are no longer considered personal data.

 Pseudonymized data, on the other hand, are those where direct identifiers in the material have been replaced by a pseudonym or code.
-These can only be linked to individuals by someone who has access to additional information, such as a code key.
+These can only be linked to individuals by someone who has access to additional information, for instance, a code key.
 Because that link exists, pseudonymized data are still considered personal data.

 Pseudonymization reduces the risk of identification, but data are only considered anonymized once all links to individuals have been irreversibly removed – for example, if the code key is permanently destroyed.
 Aggregation may also enable anonymization, if categories are broad enough (e.g., grouping exact ages into wide age ranges) to prevent identification using additional data sources.